kasirajanss93/platform9-messenger/README.md

 1. Client A will have a list of Clients to which it can communicate and vice versa.
 It is hard coded for now

+2. Client A needs to know the username of Client B for the communication to happen, for now as mentioned before it is hard coded

-2. Clients and Servers are in different machine - used socket programming to communicate between the client and the server
+3. Clients and Servers are in different machine - used socket programming to communicate between the client and the server.

-3. Made use of RabbitMQ to handle multiple client requests in a FIFO manner.
+4. Made use of RabbitMQ to handle multiple client requests in a FIFO manner.
 If multiple clients tries to communicate at the same time to the server then the requests are handled in a FIFO manner

-4. Assumptions have to made to handle clients request asynchronously (similar to ACTOR model).
+5. Assumptions have made to handle clients request asynchronously (similar to ACTOR model).
 Each client will have its own MailBox, in this case, it is a Queue.
 Once the request comes into the queue then the message is displayed on the client

-5. Multiple clients can send message to a particular client, say A. A will receive those message but A for A to communicate it should estabish a connection to the particular client it needs to communicate
+6. Multiple clients can send message to a particular client, say A. A will receive those message but for A to communicate it should estabish a connection to the particular client it needs to communicate

-6. Client can press Enter without typing anything to choose the client it wants to communicate
+7. Client can press Enter without typing anything to choose the client it wants to communicate

-7. If the client name entered is wrong, then it will prompt again to select the client
+8. If the client name entered is wrong, then it will prompt again to select the client

+9. The ports of each client are stored in the server in a hashmap.
+This can be enhanced in the future, allowing clients to register to the server

 System Explanation

 1. A Client A can choose the other client (B,C,D) to which it can communication

-2. If the chosen client is in the list of user the client can communicate then it can start communicating
+2. If the chosen client is in the list of user the client can communicate, then it can start communicating

 3. Client type the message and when enter is pressed the message is sent to servers port (1234)